siahmoymajid/Employee-Tracker/README.md

 ## Description

-AS A business owner
+As a business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.
+I want to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.
 In this application you can add department, add role, add employee,view all department, view all role, view all employees as well as update employees.